 Tier 1 Demand Charge

 The Tier 1 Demand Charge sends a long-run marginal price signal to customers to encourage the efficient use of capacity.
-Tier 1 Demand Charge under this Section 4.3, together with Tier 1 Peak Load Variance Charges under Section 4.4, are also designed to recover the costs of BPA holding capacity to serve customer loads.
+The Tier 1 Demand Charge under this Section 4.3, together with Tier 1 Peak Load Variance Charges under Section 4.4, are also designed to recover the costs of BPA holding capacity to serve customer loads.
 Forecast revenues received from the Tier 1 Demand Charge are credited to the Non-Slice Cost Pool.
 The Tier 1 Demand Charge is applicable to the Load Following and Block Products.
 The Tier 1 Demand Charge is calculated as the Tier 1 Demand Charge Billing Determinant multiplied by the Tier 1 Demand Rate.

 Tier 1 Demand Charge Billing Determinant